banyansecurity/installer/cloudformation/netagent1/README.md

 ## DataDog metrics integration

-Real-time connection metrics can be sent to DataDog (enabled through command center access tier settings).
+We now support sending real-time connection metrics to DataDog.
 Each instance of the Access Tier will send the following metrics:

 | Name | Description |
 | :--- | :---------- |